Skip to Main Navigation

 Bangladesh

 This impact evaluation presents a causal estimate of the psychosocial value of work for Rohingya refugees living in camps Bangladesh.
-The randomized evaluation has three arms: (1) a control arm, (2) a weekly cash arm, and (3) a gainful employment arm, in which work is offered and individuals are paid weekly the approximate equivalent of that in the cash arm.
-The paper finds that employment confers significant psychosocial benefits beyond the impacts of cash alone, with effects concentrated among males.
-The cash arm does not improve psychosocial wellbeing, despite the provision of cash at a weekly amount that is more than twice the amount held by recipients in savings at baseline.
-Consistent with these findings, the paper finds that 66% of those in our work treatment are willing to forego cash payments and work for free.
+The randomized evaluation used a control arm, a weekly cash arm, and a gainful employment arm, in which work is offered and individuals are paid weekly the approximate equivalent of that in the cash arm.
+According to the evaluation, employment confers significant psychosocial benefits beyond the impacts of cash alone, with effects concentrated among males.
+The cash arm does not improve psychosocial wellbeing, despite a weekly cash provision that is twice the amount held by recipients in savings at baseline.
+The paper finds that 66% of those in our work treatment are willing to forego cash payments and work for free.
 These results have implications for social protection policies for the unemployed in low-income countries and refugee populations globally.

 PAPER BLOG I VIDEO I EVENT I PUBLICATION